James Yap: Personal life

 Yap's first marriage was with actress Kris Aquino.
 In 2006, both have admitted to having been married as early as mid-2005; the actual date of their marriage was July 10 under civil rites kept unknown to the public.

-On April 19, 2007, Yap's first son, Bimby Yap, was born at the Makati Medical Center in Makati.
+On April 19, 2007, Yap's first son, Bimby Aquino Yap, was born at the Makati Medical Center in Makati.
 On June 26, 2010, Kris Aquino announced that she had separated from Yap, citing personal reasons.

-Yap had a second child with a previous girlfriend.
+Yap had a second child with a previous undisclosed girlfriend.

 Yap is currently in a relationship with Italian Michela Cazzola, with whom he has a son (his third), born on August 8, 2016, in Manila.
 They had met in late 2011 but did not start dating until August 2012, when they went to Italy together.
 Yap and Cazzola are practising Catholics and they have baptized their son in the Catholic faith.